mayakraft/math-for-artists/03/index.md

 - icosahedron
 - dodecahedron

-These are the only 3D shapes that are composed of the same face.
+These are the only 3D shapes that are composed of the same regular polygon face.
 They contain symmetry from many perspectives.

 - all faces are the same polygon
 - all points lie on the surface of a sphere